Technology Skills for Teaching 2 (A) (10105.2)

 Work placement, internships or practicums

-This unit involves classroom mentoring in a school setting and therefore, additional student responsibilities are required in addition to those described in this section.
-Students are required to undergo a Working with Vulnerable People (WWVP) background check to undertake the observation tasks for this unit.
-Students are responsible for arranging their own checks through the ACT Office of Regulatory Services (pre-service teachers are volunteers in schools, and therefore their WWVP is free): https://www.accesscanberra.act.gov.au/app/answers/detail/a_id/1804
+Learning is integrally linked to experiences in professional contexts and school settings.
+Therefore, pre-service teachers are required to undergo a Working with Vulnerable People (WWVP) background check.
+Pre-service teachers are responsible for arranging their own checks through the ACT Office of Regulatory Services (pre-service teachers are volunteers in schools, and therefore their WWVP is free): https://www.accesscanberra.act.gov.au/app/answers/detail/a_id/1804

 Foundation of Unit